 My 2nd Birth Story

 If there's one thing I've learnt from giving birth twice now is that no amount of planning or preparation can actually prepare you for your birthing experience.
 Don't get me wrong, it can definitely help having a birth plan written up and some ideas on what sort of birth you want but sometimes those plans get thrown out the window in style.
 My 2nd labour and birth story could not have been more different to my first if you tried.
-I had my birth plan written and it was discussed with my midwife at my last appointment.
-I had planned to do some research and add to it but little Oliver had other ideas.
+I had my birth plan written and I had discussed it with my midwife at my last appointment.
+I had planned to do some more research and add to it but little Oliver had other ideas.

 Tuesday 4th June 2024

 Simon met us at Antrim and I was taken straight up to the delivery suite who were waiting on us.
-Baby was checked straight away and he weighted 6lb 5.
+Oliver was checked straight away and he weighed 6lb 5.
 I then got the injection to help me with birthing the placenta.
 That wasn't too bad and I had done the hardest part already.
 I then got checked over to see if I had any tears.
 I got some gas and air to help with that.
 Originally, they thought I only had a small graze but on reading back my notes, I actually had a 2nd degree tear and needed several stitches.
 This was nowhere near as bad as an episiotomy with stitches.
 The whole experience felt very chilled.
 I talked away to the midwife.
 At one point I had heartburn and got medicine for it but that made me feel nauseous.
 I did end up throwing it back up though.

 I then got brought some tea and toast.
 Now, I should have been really looking forward to this, especially after having gestational diabetes but I felt a wee bit nauseous.
 I nibbled on some toast and sipped my tea.
 After a short while I was able to feed Oliver for the first time.
 As I wasn't breastfeeding, I hadn't had to do that.
 The midwives were great at helping with feeding and if I can remember, Simon got to feed him too.